maddox/dasher/README.md

 You can find more examples in the [example config](/config/config.example.json).

-## Protips

-Here are few protips about Dash buttons that will help you plan how to use them.

-* Dash buttons take about 5 seconds to trigger your action.
-* Dash buttons are discrete buttons.
-There is no on or off.
-They just do a single command.
-* Dash buttons can not be used for another ~10 seconds after they've been pressed.

-Dash buttons should be used to trigger specific things.
-I.E. a scene in your home automation, as a way to turn everything off in your house, or as a simple counter.

 ## Setup

 You'll want to set up your Dash buttons as well as Dasher.